 By leveraging FinServ’s Operational Assessment methodology the client was able to finally gain a clear understanding of its daily operations and pain points, and address the key business process and system issues that were hampering its success.
 In hindsight, the client realized they had selected the appropriate ERP system however, the initial integration team did not spend enough time to really understand the client’s business and objectives.
 Therefore, the integration of the new system was not in alignment with many of the issues and goals the client had for the new system.

 When you hire FinServ, you will receive a tailored approach to achieve the best return on your technology investment.
 FinServ has worked with numerous firms to optimize the use of their people, and the efficiency of their processes while leveraging their technology to take full advantage of its available resources and allow your company to scale and change as the markets require.
 FinServ brings deep knowledge of best practices in the industry with the specific software experience to ensure your firm gets the most from your software investments.

 Our team can help you determine if you are a good fit for one of these systems and help to estimate the costs and time for your implementation.
-Contact us at firstname.lastname@example.org for more information or use this link to fill out your information and we will follow up with you immediately.
+For more information on how FinServ can help you get on Teams or Office 365, please contact us at firstname.lastname@example.org or at (646) 603-3799.
+Alternatively, please feel free to fill out this form and we will follow-up with your inquiry as quickly as possible.

 FinServ Consulting is a Microsoft Partner and an independent experienced provider of business consulting, systems development, and integration services to alternative asset managers, global banks, and their service providers.
 Founded in 2005, FinServ delivers customized world-class business and IT consulting services for the front, middle and back office, providing managers with optimal and first-class operating environments to support all investment styles and future asset growth.
 The FinServ team brings a wealth of experience from working with the largest and most complex asset management firms and global banks in the world.